dnhansen/maths-resources/README.md

 1. Griffiths, *Introduction to Quantum Mechanics*.
 Obviously a popular introductory text, and I do think it's one of the best ones out there.
 That doesn't say much since the literature is rather lacking.
 Let me highlight some of the obvious flaws of the book.

-    The author claims that a wave function (in one dimension) must go to zero as *x* goes to plus or minus infinity, otherwise it "would not be normalizable" (2nd ed., p.
+    The author claims that a wave function (in one dimension) must go to zero as $x$ goes to plus or minus infinity, otherwise it "would not be normalizable" (2nd ed., p.
 14).
-By this he means L^2 (p.
+By this he means $L^2$ (p.
 13).
 But as any sophomore mathematics student fresh out their first measure theory course can tell you, this is emphatically wrong.
-It is easy to find counterexamples that are discontinuous on a countable nowhere dense subset of **R**, and it is only slightly harder to find counterexamples that are *smooth*.
+It is easy to find counterexamples that are discontinuous on a countable nowhere dense subset of $\mathbb{R}$, and it is only slightly harder to find counterexamples that are *smooth*.
 In a footnote (p.
 14) Griffiths claims that counterexamples to this claim are "pathological" and that "for us the wave function *always* goes to zero at infinity".
 (Only in physics could *smooth* functions be pathological...
 I suppose anything that is not analytic is the work of the devil?)
 The author also spends no effort explaining to the reader why in the world we should expect (and even postulate!) wave functions to vanish at infinity.

-    In any case, if the problem with functions not going to zero at infinity is that they are so-called "pathological", then why claim that they are not L^2, only to retract this claim in a footnote?
-There are many functions that do and no not have this property, many of whom are L^2 and many of whom are not.
-It simply has nothing to do with them being L^2.
+    In any case, if the problem with functions not going to zero at infinity is that they are so-called "pathological", then why claim that they are not $L^2$, only to retract this claim in a footnote?
+There are many functions that do and no not have this property, many of whom are $L^2$ and many of whom are not.
+It simply has nothing to do with them being $L^2$.
 Even a physicist should be able to see that.
 Evidently the author does as well, though he apparently also thinks that it would take a "good" mathematician to come up with counterexamples...

     Another conceptually quite egregious flaw is the front-loading of the Schrödinger equation.
 This is introduced on page 1 with no explanation.
 No hint at how to think about it, no history, nothing.
 This is followed by a bunch of uninspiring, actually quite difficult for this level, calculations that tell you precisely nothing about quantum mechanics.